WebP for WordPress: Setup, Plugins & Fallbacks

 4. Not checking server requirements before switching hosts or PHP versions

-WebP support depends on your server's GD or Imagick configuration, and lossless WebP specifically depends on Imagick in many setups.
-If you migrate hosts or downgrade PHP, re-check Site Health to confirm WebP support didn't quietly break.
+WebP support depends on your server's GD or Imagick configuration, and lossless WebP with transparency specifically depends on Imagick in many setups — GD's WebP handling has historically been more limited, particularly on older builds.
+If you migrate hosts, downgrade PHP, or move from shared hosting to a container-based host, re-check Site Health to confirm WebP support didn't quietly break.
+It's an easy thing to miss because the site keeps working — it just silently stops generating new WebP versions.

 💡 Pro tip If you're on managed WordPress hosting (Kinsta, WP Engine, and similar), check whether your host already offers automatic WebP delivery through their CDN before installing a plugin — it can save you a configuration step entirely.